-The Minnesota State Fair’s security program includes bag checks at all entry gates.
+The Minnesota State Fair’s security program includes walk-through metal detectors and bag checks at all entry gates.
 Bags, purses, coolers and packages will be subject to search at each of the State Fair’s 11 entrances.
 Prohibited items include weapons, fireworks, alcoholic beverages, drones and bikes/skateboards/skates/hover boards.
 Other items may be refused at the discretion of State Fair management or police.

 Certainly.
 Fair guests are welcome to bring outside food and drinks.
 No alcoholic beverages may be brought into the fair.

 Yes.
 Backpacks, bags and coolers are permitted on the fairgrounds, but are subject to search.
 There are no lockers or a bag check at the State Fair.
 PLEASE NOTE: Coolers are not permitted at the Grandstand.